tdyer/wdi_6_js_demo_namespacing_modules/README.md

     shake = Spotify.Song("Shake It Off", "Taylor Swift", "1989");
     ```

-Finally,make the `display` and `search` methods work.
+Finally, make the `display` and `search` methods work.
 Tests have been written for you, as has some code.

 ## Additional Resources